Hedge fund trial to raise pressure on UK fraud prosecutor

-Judge Alistair McCreath set a provisional date for the criminal trial of Magnus Peterson, the founder of Weavering Capital, for October 2014 and a provisional date for an abuse of process hearing for November 8 this year.
+Judge Alistair McCreath set a provisional date for the criminal trial of Magnus Peterson, the founder of Weavering Capital, for October 2014 and a provisional date for an abuse of process hearing for Nov.
+8.

 He said the office was likely to face "quite serious criticism" in the trial.